pej0918/Multimodal-FS-VisualGrounding/README.md

 Our **Multimodal Few-shot Visual Grounding** model leverages **Multimodal Prompts**, **Cross-Attention Fusion**, and **Contrastive Learning** to enhance performance, especially in few-shot settings.
 Each component is tailored to support generalization without requiring fine-tuning.

-1️⃣ **Multimodal Prompt Generation**: To enrich the context, our prompts combine visual and textual features with a **Learnable Embedding**.
-The visual and text encoders process each template’s image and description, while the learnable embedding provides adaptability across classes.
-Additionally, the prompts include templates not only from the target class but also from **different classes**.
-This helps the model learn clear distinctions between classes, improving its ability to generalize in few-shot scenarios.
+1️⃣ **Multimodal Prompt Generation**: Combines visual and textual features with a Learnable Embedding, incorporating templates from both the target and different classes.
+This strategy helps the model distinguish between classes effectively, enhancing generalization with minimal data.

-2️⃣ **Cross-Attention Fusion**: This module applies **inter-modal cross-attention** between image and text features in both directions—**image-to-text** and **text-to-image**—allowing for a more cohesive multimodal representation.
-This bidirectional interaction enables the model to focus on and integrate complementary information from both modalities, helping it understand essential features across various contexts.
+2️⃣ **Cross-Attention Fusion**:  Applies bidirectional cross-attention (image-to-text and text-to-image) to strengthen multimodal integration, enabling the model to focus on complementary features across modalities.

-3️⃣ **Contrastive Learning**: To further refine class differentiation, contrastive learning maximizes inter-class separation and minimizes intra-class variation.
-Positive pairs (same class) are brought closer together, while negative pairs (different classes) are pushed apart in the feature space.
-This setup, particularly effective in few-shot settings, enables the model to generalize to unseen classes by embedding distinctive characteristics of each class.
+3️⃣ **Contrastive Learning**: Improves class differentiation by maximizing inter-class separation and minimizing intra-class variation, ensuring robust performance even on unseen classes.

 ![Multimodal Prompt with Learnable Embedding](https://github.com/user-attachments/assets/1d5db23c-86fd-4cff-8a60-c90553d8860f)